 Rocket League was a quick indie hit when it launched.
 There’s not a lot to talk about here–the game throws players into supped-up cars on a futuristic soccer field.
 Using these cars, you’ll have to race down the area towards a massive soccer ball and attempt to smash it into the opposing player’s goal.
 It’s a game that will take players a while to get used to control-wise, but once you get the feel, this game is an absolute blast.
 Vehicles in this game feel like they are able to fly through the field and there’s nitro to further enhance your speed, not to mention a jump feature.
 Two players can work together as a team or engage in a competitive mode.

 #2 Towerfall Ascension

-TowerFall Ascension is a game made in mind for local multiplayer.
-Inspired from the video game Combat, TowerFall Ascension is a fast pace and combat fierce title that is based around archery.
+TowerFall Ascension was made for local multiplayer.
+Inspired by the video game Combat, TowerFall Ascension is a fast-paced combat title that is based around archery.
 Players are tossed into maps where they must fire upon each other while collecting various power-ups throughout the map.
 With a limited number of arrows, players can only continue the fight by going around the arena and collecting previously shot arrows.
-Again, this particular video game is made with the expectations of multiplayer rather than going into the game by your lonesome.
+Again, this particular video game is made with the expectations of multiplayer rather than going into the game all by your lonesome.

 #1 Rayman Legends

 Platform: PC, Xbox 360, PlayStation 3, Wii U, PlayStation Vita, Xbox One, PlayStation 4

 It’s been a little while since we had a new Rayman title release onto the market.
 This long-running franchise has quite the fan base and you’ve likely enjoyed some of the earlier titles.
 If not, Rayman Legends is still a great jumping point if you’d like to play a fantastic platformer.